When is Winter Love Island on ITV2? Cast, location and your questions answered

 Winter Love Island 2020 was initially going to be on for 4 weeks, however this has now been prolonged to 6 weeks.

-ITV confirmed the information simply days in to the winter collection, that means there’s much more scorching drama to take pleasure in.
+ITV confirmed the information simply days in to the winter sequence, that means there’s much more scorching drama to get pleasure from.

 Who’s the host of Love Island?

-Laura Whitmore was confirmed as Love Island’s new host for the January 2020 collection.
+Laura Whitmore was confirmed as Love Island’s new host for the January 2020 sequence.

 “I want to thank ITV for trusting me at the helm of this huge show.
 I wish it was in better circumstances; Caroline is a brilliant host and also a friend.
 We’ve spoken a lot in the last few days since she stepped down.
 She has been very kind to me and strongly pushed me for this role.”

-Earlier Love Island host Caroline Flack introduced in December she can be stepping down from the present, after she was arrested and charged with assault by beating.
+Earlier Love Island host Caroline Flack introduced in December she could be stepping down from the present, after she was arrested and charged with assault by beating.

-Revealing the information on her Instagram story, the 40-year-old mentioned: “Love Island has been my world for the final 5 years, it’s the very best present on telly.
+Revealing the information on her Instagram story, the 40-year-old stated: “Love Island has been my world for the final 5 years, it’s the very best present on telly.

 “In order to not detract attention from the upcoming series I feel the best thing I can do is to stand down for Series 6.
 I want to wish the incredible team working on the show a fantastic series in Cape Town.”